 The Rugby World Cup is an international rugby event that was first played in 1987.
 Only lagging behind the Olympics and the FIFA World Cup, the RWC is the third largest sporting event in the world.
 Like other world cup events, this tournament is held every four years.
-This year, the RWC is being hosted in England, begins on 18 September, and runs through 31 October.
-Twenty teams make up the 8th Rugby World Cup, but the 2011 winner, New Zealand, is the odds on favorite to win the coveted William Webb Ellis Cup.
+This year, the RWC is being hosted in Japan, begins on 20 September, and runs through 2 November.
+Twenty teams make up the 9th Rugby World Cup, but the 2015 winner, New Zealand, is the odds on favorite to win the coveted William Webb Ellis Cup.
 Because of the international interest, there are multiple countries covering the matches.
 You could watch all of the excitement live online by using a VPN.

 Best VPN to Stream the Rugby World Cup

 Also like the FIFA World Cup, the teams are divided in to groups.
 In this case, there are four groups of five teams.
 The matches are listed here, but let’s have a look at the competitors.

 - Pool A – Ireland, Scotland, Japan, Russia, Samoa

 - Pool B – New Zealand, South Africa, Italy, Namibia, Canada

 - Pool C – England, France, Argentina, USA, Tonga

 - Pool D – Australia, Wales, Georgia, Fiji, Uruguay